 Another risk factor is endometrial cancer.
 Because women with PCOS often don’t have regular menstrual cycles, they have higher levels of estrogen, which causes a thickening of the uterine lining.
 When the uterine lining is thicker than normal, pre-cancerous and cancerous cells may develop.
 Depression is also more common in women with PCOS, and it is important for patients and providers to identify any changes in mood so that these women may get the appropriate treatment.

 HOW DO YOU TREAT PCOS?

-Dr. Green: It depends on the patient’s goals.
+Dr. Kim: It depends on the patient’s goals.
 It’s important to address their immediate concerns but also think about long-term health.